 Victoria Scott is a visual artist working between physical sculpture and digital media.
 Her process involves working with electronic media and physical materials to create simulated and real site-specific installations, sculptures, virtual reality, GIFs and digital images.

 This past year, she has been an artist-in-residence at Oregon Story Board (Portland), researching virtual and augmented reality platforms, and is currently developing several soon to be released interactive VR environments, incorporating photogrammetry and sculpture.

-Recent projects include constructing material representations of conceptual objects that exist in simulated digital environments, the public commons and in the space of cultural imagination.
-Her process involves working with electronic media and physical materials to create simulated and real site-specific installations, sculptures and images.
+Other recent projects include physically constructing material representations of conceptual objects that exist in simulated digital environments, the public commons and in the space of cultural imagination

-She has been awarded project commissions from the San Jose Museum of Art (2010), Zer01 Art and Technology Network (2010) and Turbulence.org (2007) and is the recipient of several grants from both the Canadian and Ontario Arts Councils.
+She has been awarded project commissions from the San Jose Museum of Art, Zer01 Art and Technology Network and Turbulence.org and is the recipient of several grants from both the Canadian and Ontario Arts Councils.

-Victoria has taught digital media arts practice at the School of the Art Institute of Chicago, San Francisco State University and The California College of the Arts.
+Victoria has taught digital media arts practice at the School of the Art Institute of Chicago, the San Francisco Art Institute and the California College of the Arts.
 She lives and works in San Francisco.